salilab/imp/doc/manual/openmp.md

 OpenMP {#openmp}
 ======

 %IMP supports multithreaded evaluation using [OpenMP](http://openmp.org/wp/) (version 3.0 or later).
-OpenMP 3.0 is supported by recent versions of `gcc`, but not `clang++`.
+This is automatically supported on Linux, but not currently on Mac or Windows (the compilers there do not support OpenMP).

 Multithreaded evaluation uses OpenMP tasks, with each IMP::kernel::Restraint or IMP::kernel::ScoreState being made into one or more tasks that are executed independently. %IMP uses the information in the IMP::kernel::DepdendencyGraph to automatically determine which IMP::kernel::ScoreState objects can be used in parallel.
 That is, two score states are independent if neither depend on data written by the other.

-## Activating OpenMP

-To use OpenMP with %IMP, turn it on [during compilation](@ref cmake_config) by adding the following flag to your `cmake` invocation:

-      -DCMAKE_CXX_FLAGS=-fopenmp

 ## Controlling OpenMP

-The functions IMP::base::get_number_of_threads(), IMP::base::set_number_of_threads(), and the RAII class IMP::base::SetNumberOfThreads can be used to control OpenMP evaluation, as can the command line flag "number_of_threads" in executables that use %IMP's flags suport (see base/flags.h).
+By default, %IMP runs on a single thread (i.e. not parallel).
+This can be changed by calling the IMP::base::set_number_of_threads() function, using the RAII class IMP::base::SetNumberOfThreads, or setting the command line flag "number_of_threads" in executables that use %IMP's flags support.
+The IMP::base::get_number_of_threads() returns the current number of threads being used.

 ## Writing code with OpenMP